Seteco/Somorrostro/Memory-Requirements.md

 ## Memory modes

-Currently netdata supports 3 memory modes:
+Currently netdata supports 4 memory modes:

-1. `ram` where the chart data are purely in memory.
+1. `ram`, data are purely in memory.
 Data are never saved on disk.
-2. `save` (the default) where the data are only in RAM while netdata runs and are saved to / loaded from disk on netdata restart.
+2. `save`, (the default) data are only in RAM while netdata runs and are saved to / loaded from disk on netdata restart.
-3. `map` where the data are in memory mapped files.
+3. `map`, data are in memory mapped files.
 This works like the swap.
 Keep in mind though, this will have a constant write on your disk.
 When netdata writes data on its memory, the Linux kernel marks the related memory pages as dirty and automatically starts updating them on disk.
 Unfortunately we cannot control how frequently this works.
 The Linux kernel uses exactly the same algorithm it uses for its swap memory.
+Check below for additional information on running a dedicated central netdata server.
+4. `none`, without a database (collected metrics can only be streamed to another netdata).

 You can select the memory mode by editing netdata.conf and setting: